0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 ### Software requirements

 * ***Python:*** You will need to have python2 and python3 installed in your computer.
-Most of the Ubuntu OS come with python, and you can check that by running this command
+Most of the Ubuntu OS come with python3, and you can check that by running this command

 ```bash
 python3 --version